JetBrains/Qodana/topics/pricing.md

 The total license cost is based on the number of active contributors.
 An active contributor is a person who commits to any number of %cloud% projects during the latest 90 days, within the same organization, and under a single license.
-During the [project setup](Quick-start.topic#quickstart-prerequisites) stage and while creating a new [project](cloud-projects.topic), Qodana
+During the [project setup](Quick-start.topic#quickstart-prerequisites) stage and while creating a new [project](cloud-projects.topic),
-Cloud requests your repository URL to calculate contributors.
+%cloud% requests your repository URL to calculate contributors.
 The minimal number of contributors used for licensing is three.

 The number of actual contributors is calculated based on the subscription plan.
 For example, using the monthly subscription, on the first day of the month you bought a license for 10 (ten) contributors.
 Within that same month, Qodana